BaiSakinaAbad/kruskal-simulation/README.markdown

 - **Name**: Bai Sakina B. Abad
 - **Program**: Computer Science
 - **University**: New Era University
-- **Context**: This project was created as part of a DSA course to demonstrate the application of Kruskal's algorithm in graph theory.
+- **Context**: This project was created as part of a DSA course to demonstrate the application of Kruskal's algorithm of Greedy Techniques.

 ## Technologies Used
 - **IDE**: IntelliJ IDEA